 Jump to navigation Jump to main content

-Challenges Of Translating A Design To Code, Learn About The Essentials Of Design Handoff
+Design Handoff: Challenges Of Translating A Design To Code

 Design

-Challenges Of Translating A Design To Code, Learn About The Essentials Of Design Handoff
+Design Handoff: Challenges Of Translating A Design To Code

 Have you ever experienced a scenario where after presenting the new design (or brand new features of an existing design) everyone in the room is quiet…and then…developers speak up: “Do we actually need to make this?”, “This will take too long”, “We haven’t done this…EVER.”